reineimi/va2crawl/README.md

 Website SEO crawler and debugger.

 # Installation & Usage
+1. Download `install.sh`
+2. Put it in your preferred directory (for example, `~/Documents/lua/`)
+3. Run `sh install.sh` to download the script and requirements
-Just download `install.sh` and run `sh install.sh`, then call the script using:
+4. Call the script from the directory using:
 ```
 lua crawl.lua
 ```

 You can also set alias in your `~/.bashrc`, for example:
 ```
 alias crawl='lua ~/Documents/lua/crawl.lua'